 SKF life testing

-SKF endurance testing activities are concentrated at the SKF Engineering & Research Centre in the Netherlands.
-The test facilities are unique in the bearing industry with regard to sophistication and the number of test rigs and are ISO 17025:2005 accredited.
-The centre also supports work carried out at the research facilities of the major SKF manufacturing facilities.
+SKF endurance testing activities are concentrated at the SKF Engineering Research Centre in the Netherlands.
+The test facilities there are unique in the bearing industry as regards sophistication and number of test rigs.
+The centre also supports work carried out at the research facilities of the major SKF manufacturing companies.

 - verify the performance commitments made in product catalogues

-- audit the quality of the SKF standard bearing manufacturing
+- audit the quality of the SKF standard bearing production

 - research the influences of lubricants and lubricating conditions on bearing life